 Maybe go out to dinner for once or buy a small thing you’ve been thinking about.
 Keep it small, then party (within reason) once it’s all gone.

-Many people on the internet tell you ways for paying off debts and why it’s so important.
+Many people on the internet tell you how to pay off debts and why it’s so important.
 At the end of the day, how you get there really doesn’t matter.
-There’s so much material about it because it’s a huge hindrance to progress for many people.
-Therefore, just know that you aren’t alone in your struggle.
+There is so much material about it because it’s a huge hindrance to progress for many people, so just know that you aren’t alone in your struggle.

 If you find it’s all too much, you can always find help somewhere – anywhere – to help put things in perspective and come up with a plan to figure it out.